 Tweaks and Improvements

-Use all the feedback and data you generated from your surveys to make essential changes and improvements in your wellness plan.
-Little tweaks can help you understand what works better for your workforce.
+Use all the feedback and data generated from the surveys to make essential changes and improvements to your wellness plan.
+Minor tweaks can help you understand what works better for your workforce.

 Also, keep your employees informed about changes and updates in your wellness initiatives.

-A well-devised wellness plan is a sure-shot way to improve employee health in an organization.
-Not only will a planned approach help make your wellness program more effective, but it will also help it become adaptive to any changes that you or your employees might require.
+A well-devised wellness plan is a certain way to improve employee health in an organization.
+A planned approach will help to make your wellness program more effective.
+It will also help it become adaptive to any changes that you or your employees might need.